« The Song of God—Volume 1, chapters 1-6

 “As a person puts on new garments, giving up old ones, the soul similarly accepts new material bodies, giving up the old and useless ones.”

-a) The fact the body continuously changes but the person still remains the same is a logical proof of the existence of the soul.
-Apart from all changes in the body, the soul remains as it is, and at the time of death, the soul is transferred to another body.
+a) The fact that the body continuously changes but the person remains the same is a logical proof of the existence of the soul.
+Despite all changes in the body, the soul remains as it is, and at the time of death, the soul is transferred to another body.

 c) Brāhmaṇas sometimes kill animals in religious sacrifices, and similarly, kṣatriyas kill enemies in battle.
 Both the animals sacrificed and the warriors killed are purified of past reactions and promoted to a higher status of life.
-That's another reason for Arjuna not lamenting the death of Bhīṣma and Droṇa.
+That’s another reason for Arjuna not to lament the deaths of Bhīṣma and Droṇa.

 “The soul can never be cut to pieces by any weapon, nor burned by fire, nor moistened by water, nor withered by the wind.”